ardalis/DevIQ-gatsby/src/docs/antipatterns/death-march.md

 ---
 title: "Death March"
-date: "2014-11-26"
+date: "2024-08-20"
-description: The worst part of a Death March project is that virtually everybody involved with it knows it's a death march project.
+description: Understand the Death March antipattern, where projects are doomed from the start yet push teams to work excessive hours.
+Learn how to recognize and avoid this destructive project management trap.
 featuredImage: "./images/death-march-400x400.jpg"
 ---